 Charles Dickens, J.R.R.
 Tolkien, J.K Rowling… You’ve heard of these name right?
 Of course, they’re all famous authors.
 Becoming a great writer is something that takes practice but certainly isn’t impossible to achieve.
 And with the ability to self publish books with relative ease you no longer need to find a publisher to get your work into the hands of people all around the world.

-I am not an affiliate for Real Writing Jobs.
+I am not an affiliate for Master Writing Jobs.
 I am however going to show you how you can become a writer for free and I’ll also show you where you can get some experience and training for free.

-Real Writing Jobs is a place where you can find writing jobs.
+Master Writing Jobs is a place where you can find writing jobs.
 Well actually, it doesn’t do that at all.

 What it actually does is take your money, give you useless “bonuses” that are irrelevant to someone who wants to become a writer and then points you somewhere else where you’ll find a job.
 There is no real teaching involved here.